suriyaprakash-a-53/pizza_sales_analysis/README.md

    ```

 2. Open the Power BI dashboard to explore insights.

+## ✅ Conclusion / Recommendations
+The analysis suggests focusing promotions during weekends and evenings, maintaining higher inventory for top-selling pizzas, and considering combo deals or loyalty programs to boost weekday sales.

 ## 📧 Contact
 For queries or suggestions, reach out at (mailto:asuriyaprakash059@gmail.com).